 A. The Board and the Association firmly believe that the primary function of the Board and its professional staff is to ensure each student attending Charles County Public Schools will receive a high quality educational program.
-The Board recognizes that teaching is a profession.
+The Board recognizes that all certificated/licensed positions in a school system are an integral part of the education profession.
 The Board and the Association believe that the objectives of the educational program are realized to the highest degree when mutual understanding, cooperation, and effective communication exist between the Board and its professional staff.